rems-project/linksem/papers/oopsla-elf-linking-2016/artefact/README.md

 This is the artefact submission for the 2016 OOPSLA SPLASH submission "The missing link: explaining ELF linking, semantically" by Kell, Mulligan, and Sewell.
 There are two main components of the artefact submission: the ELF and linker formalisation in Lem itself, and the Isabelle-2016 sample proof relating to AMD64 relocation and termination proof, using a derived Isabelle version of our Lem model.
 We will now detail how the artefact reviewer can assess both of these components:

+### ELF formalisation and linker

+To build the ELF/linker formalisation, first install OCaml 4.01.0 (easiest using the OPAM tool: `https://opam.ocaml.org/`) and the Mercurial distributed source control system.
+Next, obtain Lem:

+  1. Checkout the Lem source distribution with Mercurial by running `hg clone https://bitbucket.org/Peter_Sewell/lem.git`.
+This should create a new directory called `lem`.

+  2. Change into this new `lem` directory, and build Lem by typing `make`.
+This should build Lem and also extract the Lem libraries for OCaml, Isabelle, and other backends.

+  3. Once built, the Lem executable (`lem`) should be residing at the top of the Lem directory.
+To test it was built correctly, invoke the following command: `lem --help`, which should display a guide to Lem's command line interface.

+Next, build the Lem linking/ELF formalisation (in the `linker` subdirectory of the artefact submission):

+  1. First, edit the `linker/src/Makefile` makefile so that the `LEMDIR` variable points to the directory containing the Lem executable (`lem`, in the description above).

+  2. Then, in the top-level `linker` directory, type `make`.
+This will first build the ocaml-uint library, distributed in the `contrib` subdirectory, before running Lem on the ELF/linker model, and finally building an executable from this model using OCaml.
+The build process should not take longer than five minutes.

+  3. If the build process proceeded without error, the `linker/src` subdirectory should contain the `main_link.opt` executable, which is our optimised executable linker/link-checker.

+To invoke the linker/link-checker, do:

+  ***XXX: Stephen***

+The `linker/src` subdirectory contains the following:

+  1. The `abis/` subdirectory, which contains the formalisation of various aspects of the AARCH64, AMD64, Power64, MIPS64, and X86 ABIs, in analogously named subdirectories.

+  2. The `adaptors/` subdirectory, which contains simplified interfaces to the linker/ELF code that external tools such as PPCMem2 use for reading ELF files.

+  3. The `gnu_extensions/` subdirectory, which contains the formalisation of various aspects of the GNU extensions for ELF, which the Linux ecosystem relies upon.

+  4. All other files, barring several ML files, contain the ELF/linker formalisation proper, in Lem.
+The few ML files contain utility code needed by the OCaml extraction of our ELF/linker model, or contain (as in the case of `error.ml`) hand edited ML code produced by Lem to work around bugs in the Lem system.

 ### Isabelle-2016 relocation and termination proof

 Checking the relocation and termination proof first requires the installation of Isabelle-2016.
 The following instructions detail how this can be installed and correctly set up, ready to check our proofs: